Things To Do On Bonfire Night in London 2024

 10. Southgate Fireworks

 Walker Ground hosts the local Bonfire Night entertainment in the North London neighbourhood of Southgate.
 The crowd will be whipped into a pre-fireworks frenzy with funfair rides and inflatables.
 Then, fuelled with a mix of jerk chicken, hot dogs, candy floss and toffee apples, they can stand back and enjoy the fireworks.
+The organisers say that over 7,000 spectators watched the display last year.

 David Tucker